Skip to main content

 How long does the council help for?

-If you become homeless, they must check if you should get emergency housing.
 They should update your housing plan and help for another 8 weeks.

 If you're still homeless after 8 weeks, the council decides if you can get longer term housing.

-Example: You get a section 21 notice
+Example: Lisa gets a section 8 notice

-You're threatened with homelessness if:
+Lisa is threatened with homelessness if:

 • the notice is valid